HISTORY OF BRIARCREST CHRISTIAN SCHOOL (1973-PRESENT)

 BCS builds state-of-the-art athletic facilities

-In the spring of 2021, BCS leadership initiated an athletic master planning process to identify current and future areas of program growth with a focus on the health, wellness and development of our student athletes.
-In fulfillment of our vision to develop athletic fields for our younger teams, Briarcrest began construction in 2022 on multi-purpose elementary school practice fields, complete with lighting, artificial turf, and bleachers.
+In the spring of 2021, BCS leadership initiated an athletic master planning process to identify current and future areas of program growth with a focus on the health, wellness, and development of our student athletes.
+In fulfillment of our vision to develop athletic fields for our younger teams, Briarcrest began construction in 2022 on the Hackmeyer-Sparks Complex.
 Named in memory of Bill “Hackdaddy” Hackmeyer, Jr., the Hackmeyer-Sparks Elementary Practice Fields were officially opened in May 2023 for practice and competition.
+This complex includes fields that feature both artificial turf as well as natural grass, complete with lighting and bleachers.
 Briarcrest also installed lights on the middle school field to enhance practice schedules for our 5th – 8th grade student athletes.

-From humble beginnings to a spectacular campus, God has truly blessed Briarcrest Christian School over many decades.
-Since 1973, the overall experience at BCS has been defined by the unique partnership of our students, parents, faculty, staff, alumni and friends whose strong commitment is evident in carrying out our mission and vision of academic excellence in the Memphis area.
+From humble beginnings to a spectacular campus today, God has truly blessed Briarcrest Christian School over many decades.
+Since 1973, the overall experience at BCS has been defined by the unique partnership of our students, parents, faculty, staff, alumni, and friends.
+This strong bond is evident in carrying out our mission and vision of academic excellence in the Memphis area.

 But Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”